mp4096/arduino-projects/README.md

 * Cycle through neopixel modes
 * Change color on keypress
 * Change brightness with the potentiometer
+* Change number of glowing pixels with the potentiometer
 * Change color with the potentiometer
 * :thought_balloon: ...